-Chop the onion, garlic, fennel, scallions, carrot and tomatoes and add to the black beans.
+Add the onion, garlic, fennel, scallions, carrot and tomatoes to the black beans.
 Continue cooking for 15 minutes to really soften the vegetables and blend the flavors together, stirring every few minutes.

-Meanwhile, chop the sweet potatoes and place in a saucepan with 2 cups of water.
-Heat on high until soft.
-Remove 3/4 of water and add the other half tablespoon vegetable broth.
+Meanwhile, place the sweet potatoes in a saucepan with enough water to cover and heat on high.
+Cook until soft when pierced.
+Drain 3/4 of water and add the other half tablespoon vegetable broth.
 Continue cooking on low for approximately 3 minutes.

 Add the mushrooms to the black beans and stir to combine.
 Seasoning to taste.

-Pour the remaining water from the sweet potatoes into the black bean mixture and mash to a smooth mixture, adding the milk, olive oil and curry powder.
+Pour the remaining water from the sweet potatoes into the black bean mixture and mash the sweet potatoes to a smooth mixture, adding the milk, olive oil and curry powder.
 Season to taste.

 Place the black beans in a heatproof baking dish and spoon the mashed potatoes on top.
 Running a fork over the top.

-Broil/Grill in the oven for 10 minutes or until brown on top.
+Grill in the oven for 10 minutes or until golden brown on top.

 Serve immediately with a salad or on it’s own.